AnotherLaw/contradiction.selb.us-log/_posts/2012-02-18-a-game-idea.markdown

 It truly is amazing how much we can do, even as individuals.

 I've already created a little mockup of a menu using [Flashpunk](http://flashpunk.net), and I'll work on it from there, depending upon the workload.
 This is one of those few projects where I'm hoping I'll get it done for sure.
 I don't like having to abandon anything.

+There's no true estimate of when it'll be done.
+Maybe six months.
+Maybe two years.
+Whatever the time is, it should be done.
+Not merely started.